 Ease of Cleaning

 Your nose and ear hair trimmer will collect trimmings in one way or another, and you need to be able to get those out.
-The best for cleaning are those that are unpowered and, therefore, fully washable.
+The easiest to clean are the unpowered models, which are fully washable.
 The Groom Mate Platinum XL fits this description.
 The Groom Mate and the Tweezerman can be washed in soap and water with no concern about disrupting electronics.
-These unpowered options are the easiest to clean.

 — Jediah Porter